 Hilary Lamb: Well, that’s an interesting perspective.
 I hadn’t thought about that thought of it before.
 And we talk about the benefits for the parents in sharing the parenting responsibilities.
 What about the benefits for the child?
 Do you think that it’s important for the men to be involved with their children at an early age, maybe at the expense of time at work?

-Disco Morales: 100%.
+Disco Morales: One hundred percent.
 I’ve seen it through close friends and family.
 You know, what it’s like to have an absent father.
 My parents worked really hard, so I didn’t really start building a relationship with my father until I was like 11 years old.

 I was the oldest.
 We now had two younger siblings.
 So there were three of us.
 My mother stepped back so he was kind of the sole breadwinner for the family.
 And I think that put a lot of pressure on him to make sure that he’s making good money and working hard and progressing so that we’re looked after.